-The Mission of The Makeshift Movement is to create a safe place where our community can talk openly about mental health, suicide, and substance abuse.
-We aim to:
+The Mission of The Makeshift Movement is to create a safe space where our community can talk openly about mental health, suicide, and substance abuse.

-Our community has been deeply affected by the loss of our friends, loved ones, children, and classmates.
-Over the years, Oceanside residents have been dying from overdose and suicide and struggling with mental illness and addiction.
-It is time for us to come together and shed light on these tragedies, share our stories, and dedicate a safe space that will break the stigma and bring our community out of the darkness.
+As a group, we wanted to come together to shed light on these tragedies, share our stories, and dedicate a safe space that will break the stigma and bring our community out of the darkness.

 The Makeshift Movement is not made up of the founders or a specific group of people.
 The Makeshift Movement is made up of the brave voices of the community.
 It is all of us.